tc39/proposal-temporal/docs/plaindatetime.md

 A `Temporal.PlainDateTime` represents a calendar date and wall-clock time, with a precision in nanoseconds, and without any time zone.

 For use cases that require a time zone, especially using arithmetic or other derived values, consider using [`Temporal.ZonedDateTime`](./zoneddatetime.md) instead because that type automatically adjusts for Daylight Saving Time.
-A `Temporal.PlainDateTime` can be converted to a `Temporal.ZonedDateTime` using a `Temporal.TimeZone`.
+A `Temporal.PlainDateTime` can be converted to a `Temporal.ZonedDateTime` using a time zone identifier.

 `Temporal.PlainDate`, `Temporal.PlainTime`, `Temporal.PlainYearMonth`, and `Temporal.PlainMonthDay` all carry less information and should be used when complete information is not required.